audioxide/data/data/posts/20160831-reviews-frank-ocean-blond.md

   - "#e1e3e2"
   - "#e1e3e2"
 pullquote: Ambient R&B
-summary: The bottom line is that Blonde simply isn’t as accomplished as Channel Orange, nor is it as infinitely listenable.
-It flirts on indulgence but just about manages to stay grounded.
+summary: The bottom line is Blond isn’t as accomplished as Channel Orange, nor as infinitely listenable.
+The album flirts on indulgence but just about manages to stay grounded.
 It’s an account of slight thoughts, vague ideas and delicate musings.
 week: 68
-blurb: Blonde flirts with indulgence but just about manages to stay grounded.
+blurb: Blond flirts with indulgence but just about manages to stay grounded.
 It’s an account of slight thoughts, vague ideas, and delicate musings.
 artistMBID: e520459c-dff4-491d-a6e4-c97be35e0044
 albumMBID: 0da340a0-6ad7-4fc2-a272-6f94393a7831
 artistLink: https://blonded.co/